-ITHACA, NY — The Distinguished Visiting Writers Series at Ithaca College will host a reading by Andy Fitch.
-Free and open to the public, his presentation is scheduled for Wednesday, March 7, at 7:30 p.m. in Clark Lounge, Egbert Hall.
+ITHACA, NY — The Distinguished Visiting Writers Series at Ithaca College will host a free public reading by the 2010 winner of the Pulitzer Prize for Poetry.
+Rae Armantrout will read from her works on Tuesday, March 27, at 7:30 p.m. in Klingenstein Lounge, Egbert Hall.

 One of the founding members of the West Coast...